 Contact the Program Director, Joseph Manley

-In Champlain's Game Design program, you'll learn to map out, develop, and create the gameplay that defines a player's unique experience.
+In Champlain's Game Design major, you'll learn to map out, develop, and create the gameplay that defines a player's unique experience.
 Gameplay systems, narratives, levels, quests, puzzles, worlds: become an expert in the game design areas you're most passionate about.

 Game design encompasses three distinct areas of the game production process: